stsievert/salmon/docs/source/installation.rst

 Local machine
 -------------

 On your local machine as a developer?
-Run this following code in a terminal:
+To launch, first download the code.
+It's possible to download `a ZIP file of Salmon's source`_, or if Git is installed, to run this command:

+.. _a ZIP file of Salmon's source: https://github.com/stsievert/salmon/archive/refs/heads/master.zip

 .. code:: shell

    $ git clone https://github.com/stsievert/salmon.git

+Then, to launch a local version of Salmon you'll need `Docker Compose`_.
-First, `install Docker`_ and `install Git`_.
-After that, run the following code:
+After that dependency is intalled, run the following code:

 .. _install Docker: https://www.docker.com/products/docker-desktop
 .. _install Git: https://git-scm.com/downloads